 For most international travel, a passport must be valid for at least 6 months after re-entry to the United States.

 First time applicants should follow the instructions listed on the US State Department's How to Apply for a Passport.
-Applicants must bring their completed application, photos, required documents, and form of payment to one of many acceptance offices, which can be found using the US State Department's Passport Acceptance Facility Search Page.
+Applicants must bring their completed application, photos, required documents, and form of payment to one of many acceptance offices, which you can find using the US State Department's Passport Acceptance Facility Search Page.

 Those looking to renew an adult passport should follow the instructions listed at the US State Department’s US Passports and International Travel.
 For citizens over 16 years of age, a passport is valid for 10 years.